darielgu/idea-surfer/backend/README.md

 #### Notes

-Currently the YC scraper only grabs 10 projects from the bath you direct ex "Fall 2025" "Summer 2024" it embeds these and stores relevant data in the supabase.

-Product hunt scraper takes in `year, month, day` in order to run on a specific date to scrape.

 You can use the model for projects, but it is primarly buily for the YC scrape, feel free to create different files for other scrapers!